-COMPLIANCE PARAMETERS
+COMPLIANCE REQUIREMENTS

-The Building Code of Australia Volume 2 (hereinafter referred to as the 'BCA') does not contain any specific clauses or requirements pertaining to internal surface linings, other than the requirements for water resistant substrates in wet areas (refer BCA Clause 3.8.1 'Wet Areas').
+The National Construction Code - Building Code of Australia (hereinafter referred to as the 'BCA') does not contain any specific clauses or requirements pertaining to internal surface linings, other than the requirements for water resistant substrates in wet areas.

-BCA Volume 2 incorporates specific requirements for weatherproofing external sheet cladding under Part 3.5
+BCA Volume 2 incorporates specific requirements for weatherproofing external sheet cladding under Part 3.5, however Volume 1 does not contain specific references with respect to compliance requirements for these types of external cladding sheets with respect to weatherproofing.